US Fed to join ranks of other central banks in stimulating economy | Malay Mail

 The European Central Bank, which has held the policy interest rate at zero, indicated it is ready to provide more stimulus — even turning rates negative — as did the central banks of Britain and Japan.

-The Fed in the past has for the most part been ahead of the curve, cutting quickly as the global financial crisis erupted in late 2007, and then raising rates as the United States began to recover before other advanced economies.
+The Fed has largely been ahead of the curve in the past decade, cutting rates quickly as the global financial crisis erupted in late 2007, and then raising rates as the United States began to recover before other advanced economies.

 Roller coaster

-The Fed’s goal with its nine increases since December 2015 — bringing the range to 2.25-2.5 per cent — was to get rates high enough to keep the recovery going while also allowing it room to cut in the event of another economic slowdown.
+The Fed’s goal with its nine increases since December 2015 — bringing the range for short-term lending rates to 2.25-2.5 per cent — was to get rates high enough to keep the recovery going while also allowing it room to cut in the event of another economic slowdown.

 The Commerce Department yesterday confirmed that inflation remained tame last month, meaning policymakers have little reason to fear a breakout in price pressures even with low rates.

-“Unfortunately, last 8 months’ roller-coast(er) journey has exposed the world’s most powerful central bank to a larger set of threats to operational autonomy/policy credibility,” El-Erian said.
+“Unfortunately, last 8 months’ roller-coast(er) journey has exposed the world’s most powerful central bank to a larger set of threats to operational autonomy/policy credibility,” El-Erian said Tuesday on Twitter.

-One complication has been Trump’s unrelenting campaign against the Fed’s efforts to normalise policy.
+One complication has been Trump’s unrelenting campaign against the Fed’s efforts to normalize policy.
 He wants credit to flow freely to supercharge economic growth going into presidential election season next year.

 “I would like to see a large cut,” Trump told reporters yesterday.
 “I’m very disappointed in the Fed.”